Immorality: The Moral Bankruptcy of Organized Religion

 And finally, there's this: "The freedom to preach the lifesaving Gospel of Jesus Christ and to live our lives for Him is under attack like never before, and we must stand together and make sure we vote.
 I’m not telling you who to vote for—you ask God about that.
 But be sure to vote.
 Stand and be counted.
 Pray like never before.
 And then go to the polls and vote for candidates who support religious freedom and whose views align with Biblical values."

 He doesn't want to tell you which party to vote for.
 No, that's up to you and the Lord...who Graham would imply is watching, judging, and prepping the hellfire, but you go ahead and vote your conscience.
 He's not telling you who to vote for because he already told you who to vote for.
 The stakes couldn't be higher.
-In Graham's eyes, the only thing holding back the immoral waves of secular darkness is our current President.

 And the Catholic Church too